Immerse yourself in a day of creative work and learn valuable book repair skills.

-I have a PGCE and a post grad in Arts and Heritage and I have taught at Art Colleges, Schools, Museums and Festivals.
+I have a teaching qualification and in the past I have taught at Art Colleges, Schools, Museums and Festivals.

 Excellent teaching - Stephen told/showed me each stage and then let me complete the task.
 Renewed 2 dear old cookery books so they are now good for another 40 years.